Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Adoption Leave

-Female employees who adopt children aged 6 or older are entitled to a five-week paid leave.
-The leave is not conditional on the child being enrolled at school.
+Female employees who adopt children aged 5 or younger who are not enrolled in school are entitled to a five-week paid leave.

 Unpaid Leave